jalejandro555/Hello_World/README.md

 ```
 ### How does ir work?
 The is_anagram function checks if two strings are anagrams.
 Converts strings to lowercase, converts them to lists, sorts them, and converts them back to strings.
 Finally, compare the sorted strings to see if they are equal.
 The filter_anagrams function takes a list of words as input and returns a list of the words that are anagrams.
 Create a dictionary to store anagram words and a set to store non-anagram words.
 For each word, calculate a "code" by ordering its characters.
 If the code already exists in the dictionary, it adds the word to the corresponding list.
 If it doesn't exist, create a new dictionary entry with the word.
-Finally, it iterates over the dictionary and adds to the no_anagrams set the words that have more than one entry in the list.
+Finally, it iterates over the dictionary and adds to the non_anagrams set the words that have more than one entry in the list.